A Bequest to Further Good Work

 We told their gift planner about our decision and were excited when we were invited to a special event honoring us.
 We will continue to make gifts during our lives, but it feels good to know that our support will help in the future.

 You also may want to make it easy and convenient to have a bequest included in your will.
 The language link below shows how a bequest can very easily be included in your will.

 You might find it helpful to print this page and the bequest language.
 Please feel free to give this information to your attorney.
 If he or she has any questions, please have him or her contact Mark Dwyer, Gift and Estate Planning Manager at 1-800-600-9743 x1022 or email email@example.com.

 Click Here to review sample bequest language.

-*Please note: The name and image above is representative of a typical donor and may or may not be an actual donor of John Hagee Ministries.
+*Please note: The name and image above is representative of a typical donor and may or may not be an actual donor of Hagee Ministries.